jamesbontempo/btreemap/README.md

 // Returns an iterator for keys from the lowest key to 10 btm.keys(undefined, 10)

-// Returns an interator for keys 10 up to but not including the highest key btm.keys(10, undefined, false);
+// Returns an interator for keys 10 up through the highest key btm.keys(10, undefined);

+// Returns an iterator for keys 1 up to but not including 10 btm.keys(1, 10, false)
 ```

 ### BTreeMap.values()

-Returns a new iterator object that contains the values for elements in the `BTreeMap` object sorted by key order.
+Returns a new iterator object that contains the values in the `BTreeMap` object sorted by key order.

 #### Syntax

 	values([start, end, inclusive])

 If `start` or `end` are provided, returns values for keys within the range from `start` to `end`.
+Note that if configured for non-unique keys, each value yielded will be an array of values.

 #### Parameters